Architecture

 POSIX File Semantics

-Regatta’s durable caching layer allows it to efficiently perform file-based operations, and asyncronously persist writes to S3.
+Regatta’s durable caching layer allows it to efficiently perform file-based operations, and asynchronously persist writes to S3.
 Regatta’s POSIX-compliant file system interface is strongly consistent for all connected file clients, and supports all standard POSIX file operations (including renames, appends, file locks, and symbolic links).

 Your EC2 instances connect to Regatta using NFSv3.
-Regatta’s managed, high-speed caching layer runs in our cloud accounts, and syncronizes to the specified S3 bucket in your AWS, GCS, or Cloudflare account.
+Regatta’s managed, high-speed caching layer runs in our cloud accounts, and synchronizes to the specified S3 bucket in your AWS, GCS, or Cloudflare account.
 You don’t need to deploy any infrastructure or provision capacity.

 How It Works